Yeast Two-Hybrid Screening Service (Membrane Protein)

 Service Deliverables

-· Positive clone sequences (≥15 sequences based on Sanger sequencing)
+· Positive clone sequences (≥15 sequences based on Sanger sequencing and re-screening)

 · Bait plasmid (optional)